Some of the offers mentioned may have expired.

-If you’re almost in the mood to start checking off your holiday shopping list, you’re definitely not alone.
-A recent Bankrate survey found that around half of holiday shoppers plan on starting their holiday shopping by October 31 this year.
+If you’re already in the mood to start shopping for the holidays, you’re definitely not alone and actually in great company.
+In fact, a recent Bankrate survey found that around half of holiday shoppers plan on starting on their holiday gift list by October 31 this year, meaning they can enjoy both the festive and spooky seasons at once.

-With that in mind, you still have time to apply for a rewards card and take advantage of some of the best credit card welcome bonuses available.
-Some cards also offer 0 percent APR on purchases for a limited time, which makes it possible to pay down your holiday shopping bill interest-free for up to a year or more.
+Yet, you still have time to make some moves in terms of rewards before you start playing Santa, and that includes applying for a rewards card and taking advantage of some of the best credit card welcome bonuses available.
+Some cards with rewards also offer 0 percent APR on purchases for a limited time, which makes it possible to pay down your holiday shopping bill interest-free for up to a year or more.

-Here are some of the best credit card welcome bonuses you can earn right now.
-Read on to learn which cards we recommend, their current offers and how you can sign up and start earning right away.
+If the holiday season makes you feel like it’s time to upgrade your credit card, and you want to get something back for your spending this year, here are some of the best credit card welcome bonuses you can earn right now.
+Read on to learn which cards we recommend, their current offers and how you can sign up to start earning right away.

 Blue Cash Preferred Card from American Express: Highest cash back welcome offer